Guardians vs. Royals Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 84 hits with 20 doubles, four triples, 12 home runs, 32 walks and 46 RBI.
-He's also stolen six bases.
+- Ramirez has 85 hits with 20 doubles, four triples, 12 home runs, 33 walks and 46 RBI.
+He's also stolen seven bases.

 Ramírez Recent Games